AdityaPorwal14/cpp-pattern-problems/README.md

-# C++ Pattern Practice
+C++ Pattern Printing Practice
+Welcome to my collection of C++ Pattern Printing Problems!

-This repository contains C++ pattern problems and practice codes.
+This repository contains a wide variety of pattern problems — one of the best ways to master loops and nested loops in programming.

-Included:
+Whether you are just starting C++ or preparing for coding interviews, pattern problems help build strong logic and clear understanding of loops.

+What’s inside:

+This repo currently includes:
-- Star patterns
+Star patterns
-- Number patterns
+Number patterns
-- Alphabet patterns
+Alphabet patterns
-- Mixed patterns
+Mixed patterns
-- Advanced patterns
+Advanced and tricky patterns

-Purpose:
+New patterns will be added regularly as I continue my practice.

+Why I built this repo:

+When I was learning C++, I realized that solving pattern problems really helps in:
+Understanding how loops work
+Building problem-solving skills
+Improving coding speed and accuracy
+Getting ready for coding rounds in interviews
+That’s why I decided to upload all my practice codes here — so that other beginners can also learn from them.

+Who this is for:

+Beginner C++ students
-To practice loops and nested loops in C++ through pattern printing problems.
+Anyone learning loops and nested loops

-How to use:
-Download or clone the repo.
-Run the codes in any C++ compiler or IDE.
+Those preparing for coding interviews
+Self-learners looking to strengthen core programming logic

-I will keep adding more patterns as I practice.
+If you find this helpful, feel free to star ⭐ the repo.
+I will be adding more patterns soon.
+Happy coding!